-- a. increase, except an adjustment for an event of dilution, the maximum number of shares for which options or stock awards may be granted under the 2005 Plan; - b. reduce, either in the aggregate or to any eligible employee, except adjustment for an event of dilution, the minimum option prices which may be established under the 2005 Plan; - c. extend the period or periods during which options may be granted or exercised; - d. materially modify the requirements as to eligibility for participation in the 2005 Plan; - e. change the provisions relating to events of dilution; or - f. materially increase the benefits accruing to the eligible participants under the 2005 Plan.
+- a. increase, except an adjustment for an event of dilution, the maximum number of shares for which options or stock awards may be granted under the 2005 Plan; - b. reduce, either in the aggregate or to any eligible employee, except adjustment for an event of dilution, the minimum option prices which may be established under the 2005 Plan; - c. extend the period or periods during which options may be granted or exercised;

+materially modify the requirements as to eligibility for participation in the 2005 e.